Choose your Class

-This workshop provides a detailed examination of the role culture plays in conflict and conflict resolution.
-Participants will learn to understand and anticipate cultural differences in conflict exchanges.
-Discussions and workshop activities will focus on cross-cultural communication techniques to enhance conflict ressolution.
+This workshop provides a detailed examination of the roles culture and identity play in conflict and conflict resolution.
+Participants will learn to understand, anticipate and engage with cultural and identity differences in conflict exchanges.
+Discussions and workshop activities will focus on a deep understanding of self and other, as well as cross-cultural communication techniques to enhance conflict resolution.

 - World views of cultural differences